MarkusYPA/guess-it-2/README.md

 cd student\
 go run solution.go
 - Make sure your project go version is 1.23 (or the same the dockerized program uses)
-- To run the tester with an updated version of the program in the student folder: close Docker, delete the container and the image from Docker desktop, copy the updated solution.go over the old one and run "docker compose up" again.
+- To run the tester with an updated version of the program in the student folder: stop Docker, delete the container and the image from Docker desktop, copy the updated student folder over the old one and run "docker compose up" again.
-- Modifying permissions of script.sh and the executable ai models in the ai/ folder might be necessary
+- Modifying permissions of script.sh and the executable opponents in the ai/ folder may be necessary